Antony & the 18 other Man Utd debut scorers in the Premier League era

 Wilson was a highly-rated young talent and was handed his debut by Ryan Giggs in United’s penultimate game of the 2013-14 season.

-The striker scored twice against Hull City, but his progression was hampered by a serious knee injury, and he recently joined Salford City after failing to live up to that early promise.
+The striker scored twice against Hull City, but his progression was hampered by a serious knee injury.
+Nowadays he’s turning out for Port Vale after failing to live up to that early promise.

 Martial was thrown into the deep end after his big-money move from Monaco, coming on for Juan Mata in the second half of a tense meeting with Liverpool in September 2015.

 With score at 2-1 with five minutes remaining, the forward scored a brilliant goal to clinch the victory and became a cult hero at Old Trafford.

 “That was a very big game, both for me and the team,” Martial told United Review in 2018.